laurakuo1006/faasr_challenge/README.md

 ```
 source('rocker_setup_script')
 ```
+# Configurations

-# Configure the FaaSr secrets file with your GitHub token
+## Configure the FaaSr secrets file with your GitHub token
 Open the file named faasr_env in the editor.
 You need to enter your GitHub token here: replace the string "GITHUB_PERSONAL_ACCESS_TOKEN" with your GitHub token, and save this file.

-# Configure the FaaSr JSON simple workflow template with your GitHub username and specify which keyword you would like to analyze
+## Configure the FaaSr JSON simple workflow template with your GitHub username and specify which keyword you would like to analyze
 Open the file reddit-sentiment.json  and setup your GitHub username.
 Set keyword argument to the necessary functions: scrape_and_parse and combine_summary.
 (Default is "keyboard")